 Mexico offers something for most budgets.

-And while everyone wants their home to be their castle, moving here is about a new lifestyle, new friends, adventures, beautiful scenery, sunsets or sunrises and a sense of community.
+While everyone wants their home to be their castle, moving here is about a new lifestyle, new friends, adventures, beautiful scenery, sunsets or sunrises, and a sense of community.
 Mexicans call it “tranquilidad.” (calmness)

 The most important thing I want you to take away from this article is to have a plan, never assume anything when renting in Mexico, and to have a realistic expectation of what you can rent for the budget you have.